Geography and environment

 Why choose this subject area?

-- You will have the opportunity to travel on exciting UK and overseas residential field courses in Year 1 and Year 2 with no additional fees!
+- you will have the opportunity to travel on exciting UK and overseas residential field courses in year one and year two with no additional fees!

 Why study Geography and Environment at Herts